Just like lucky bamboo, Growing Arrowhead Plant in Water is possible easily! You can keep it in decorative vases and jars for forever.

 Arrowhead Plant Care in Water

-Place glass jar where the plant can get bright, indirect sunlight and warmth.
+Place a glass jar where the plant can get bright, indirect sunlight and warmth.
 A window sill or tabletop is a good location for growing arrowhead vine in water.
 In any case, avoid direct sun exposure as it’ll result in burned and bleached leaves.

 The plant also does quite well in a shaded location and is a great choice for someone who is looking for a replacement for a lucky bamboo plant.